Skip to main content

 The fly screen doesn’t fit properly

-If the fly screen is too large it can be trimmed down by simply removing the plastic ends
+If the fly screen is too large, it can be trimmed down by removing the plastic ends and cutting the frame to size.

 The fly screen will not stick to my frame